Ball8899/PROJECT2-SEC-1-MyLittlePony/README.md

 - Create related components

 ##### 66130500027 Flight And Tours Managements
-- Can CURD  information
+- Can CRUD  information
 - Create related components of flight and Tour
 - Manage All components
 - Fetch function for display value

 ##### 66130500041 All flight booking information report
-- Can CURD  information
+- Can CRUD  information
-- Create related components
+- Create related components of flightBookedPage(Details) and AppFilter and AppBookedMenu and HotelBookedPage(Without Details) and App Footer
+- Fetch fucntion for display flightBookings and flightDetails value
+- Can filter status of flightBooking by approveValue
+- Can Click Delete flightBooking when approve value = Cancelled
 ##### 66130500036 Flight booking information report
-- Can CURD  information
+- Can CRUD  information
 - Create related components